One of America’s true sports legends has just been tossed into the dustbin of history at Coney Island.

 Last week, the organizers of the Nathan’s hot dog eating contest hung a new “Wall of Fame” above the hallowed ground where the annual man-eat-dog war is waged — and Ed “The Maspeth Monster” Krachie has been edited out.

 Krachie’s not the only competitive eating giant who ended up on the scrap heap.
 Mike “The Scholar” Devito, who earned his nickname because of his scholarly approach to the game of champions, also didn’t make the final version.
-Nor did “Hungry” Charles Hardy, Eric “Badlands” Booker or even Amos Wengler, the “Bard” of Coney Island.
+Neither did “Hungry” Charles Hardy, Eric “Badlands” Booker or even Amos Wengler, the “Bard” of Coney Island.

 That lump in my throat isn’t my 23rd hot dog of the day repeating on me — it’s genuine disgust.

-Say what you will about competitive eating — that it’s repulsive, that it wastes otherwise important hot dogs, that it encourages inner-city kids to neglect schooling in favor of a shot at glory — but one thing you could never say about the game was that it chewed up and spit out its heroes.
+Say what you will about competitive eating — that it’s repulsive, that it wastes otherwise delightful hot dogs, that it encourages inner-city kids to neglect schooling in favor of a shot at glory — but one thing you could never say about the game was that it chewed up and spit out its heroes.

 But I never thought I’d see the day when Shea would bury his heroes under a pile of gristle.